The Panama-Pacific International Exposition -Southern Alameda County Edition -110th Anniversary

 The Show Gardens at the front of the park were created in 1934 and so they were not here in 1915.
 Instead cars made their way through what is now the Rose Garden.
 The palms and the olives marked out this nursery block and were here since the late 1880s.

 Volunteers of the California Nursery Garden Club are in the Office Gardens most Mondays and Thursdays.
 Stop by to visit.
+The Museum has hours, too.

 Rancho Arroyo Park is on Montecito Drive near Posada Way.

 If you walk up to the train tracks and BART tracks, this is where Eberly siding was located - where the palms (and other plants) were loaded onto the Western Pacific Railway cars at Eberly siding.
 Your phone may say that this location is "Eberly" which was named after the California Nursery manager, W.V.
 Eberly.
 The name has stuck.
-Do the neighbors living next to the park know the monumental palms and trees that left from here?
+Do the neighbors living next to the park know that the monumental palms and trees that left from here?

-BART follows the Western Pacific right-of-way much of the way to Oakland.
+BART follows the Western Pacific right-of-way, much of the way to Oakland.
 Next time you are on BART, you can imagine what the people of Hayward and San Leandro thought about seeing huge palms and other trees passing by.

 The Western Pacific Oakland Mole is where passengers and palms would have taken a ferry or barge to the Exposition site.
+How do we know?
+The Fremont Main Library has the shipping records.

 Niles Station is where many Niles passengers would have boarded the train to SF.
 Visit the Niles Depot Museum in downtown Niles.
 Take a ride on the Niles Canyon Railway which runs on a portion of the Transcontinental Railroad.